 The use of such technical language is esoteric, and the legitimacy of the resistance work of both local and non-local actors is in part defined by their ability to master these terms.
 It is here that we can identify the further power imbalance.
 Local actors do not have the same opportunities as non-local actors to shape the language around resistance.
 Whereas local actors are assessed, both formally and informally, on their mastery of the constructed narratives of 'professional' resistance, local actors are not in the position to question the legitimacy of non-local actors who do not recognise the narratives used by those engaged in locally-based resistance.
 The nationally-recruited professionals that hold important positions within non-local organisations are more likely to be members of a relatively privileged, educated urban elite than they are to be villagers who have resisted human rights abuse themselves.
 This is in large part because their greater access to education gives them the skills they need to master the technical narratives of resistance.
 What this means is people that are already relatively privileged are more likely to occupy highly paid, influential positions in human rights resistance.
-This is an example of the perpetuation of power imbalance and, as such, local actors have far greater inducements to conform to narratives controlled by non-local actors than non-local actors have to conform to narratives that they do not control.
+This is an example of the perpetuation of power imbalance and, as such, local actors have far greater inducements to conform to narratives that they do not control.